juandez87/ELMA-Rasp-detection/README.md

 - **s**: Start or stop
 - **r**: Reset
 - **q**: Quit
-after it stars it will run automatically.
+Ater it stars it will run automatically.